maheshsiv/my-profile/src/pages/experience.md

 # Professional Experience

-## Technical Architect at JP Morgan Chase
+## Technical Architect
-*July 2023 - Present*
+**JP Morgan Chase** | *July 2023 - Present*

 **Project:** POST IT

-### Role & Responsibilities:
+### Role & Responsibility:
 - Lead the development team responsible for processing all forms of documents in Chase
-- Develop REST APIs, lambdas and expose them as interfaces for various consumers
+- Develop REST APIs, lambdas and exposed it as interface for various consumers
 - Design and implement microservice architecture using Spring Boot
-- Use Jira for tracking work and breaking down into sprint-sized stories
+- Use Jira for tracking the work and separate the work into smaller sprint size stories

-### Technologies:
-- Java (JDK 17)
-- Spring Boot
-- REST APIs
-- React
-- AWS
-- Microservices
-- Swagger
-- BitBucket
+**Technologies:** JDK 17, Bitbucket, Spring Boot, RestWebServices, Swagger, MicroServices, AWS, React

+---

-## Technical Architect at Hexaware Technologies
+## Technical Architect
-*February 2022 - July 2023*
+**Hexaware Technologies** | *February 2022 - July 2023*

 **Client:** Delta Airlines (Atlanta, Georgia)
 **Project:** Revenue Management

-### Role & Responsibilities:
+### Role & Responsibility:
-- Lead development team for multiple high-revenue products
+- Lead the development team responsible for multiple high revenue products
-- Develop REST APIs to support multiple downstream projects
+- Develop REST APIs in Java programming language to provide an interface to support multiple downstream projects in the organization
 - Design and implement microservice architecture using Quarkus
-- Migrate applications to AWS and implement AWS service solutions
+- Migrate existing applications to AWS and use AWS services to provide solutions to the applications
-- Orchestrate microservices using JBOSS BPM rules
+- Use JBOSS BPM to orchestrate some rules to make different microservices based on rules
-- Monitor application performance using SumoLogic and Dynatrace
+- Monitor application performance using SumoLogic and Dynatrace tools to analyze code and configuration issues while conducting load tests
-- Manage work using VersionOne with sprint-based planning

-### Technologies:
-- Java (JDK 8)
-- Quarkus
-- Spring Boot
-- AWS
-- JBOSS BPM
-- Microservices
-- Git
-- Swagger
+- Use VersionOne for tracking the work and separate the work into smaller sprint size stories

+**Technologies:** JDK 8, GIT, Spring Boot, RestWebServices, Swagger, MicroServices, AWS, Quarkus, JBOSS BPM

+---

-## Technical Architect at Hexaware Technologies
+## Technical Architect
-*November 2020 - February 2022*
+**Hexaware Technologies** | *November 2020 - February 2022*

 **Client:** Delta Airlines (Atlanta, Georgia)
 **Project:** Ancillary Bag

-### Role & Responsibilities:
+### Role & Responsibility:
-- Lead development team for high-revenue products
+- Lead the development team responsible for multiple high revenue products
-- Develop REST APIs for downstream project support
+- Develop REST APIs in Java programming language to provide an interface to support multiple downstream projects in the organization
-- Design microservices using Spring Boot and Spring Cloud
+- Design and implement microservice architecture using Spring Boot and Spring Cloud technologies
-- Deploy microservices on OpenShift
+- Learn and utilize OpenShift to deploy microservices
-- Implement Hystrix for system stability
+- Use Spring Cloud technologies like Hystrix for improving the stability of the systems
-- Monitor performance using SumoLogic and Dynatrace
+- Monitor application performance using SumoLogic and Dynatrace tools to analyze code and configuration issues while conducting load tests
+- Use VersionOne for tracking the work and separate the work into smaller sprint size stories
-- Collaborate with architects and business owners on technical design
+- Involve in technical and functional design with architects and business owners for better solutions

-### Technologies:
-- Java (JDK 8)
-- Spring Boot
-- Spring Cloud
-- OpenShift
-- Microservices
-- Git
-- Swagger
+**Technologies:** JDK 8, GIT, Spring Boot, RestWebServices, Swagger, MicroServices, OpenShift

+---

-## System Analyst at Hexaware Technologies
+## System Analyst
-*July 2016 - November 2020*
+**Hexaware Technologies** | *July 2016 - November 2020*

 **Client:** Delta Airlines (Atlanta, Georgia)
 **Project:** SNAPP New Gen

+A web-based application used by Delta Airlines at their airport ticket counters and gates built using Angular and Microservices.

-### Role & Responsibilities:
+### Role & Responsibility:
-- Developed rich web interface using Angular 6 and Angular Material
+- Developed the front-end featuring rich web interface implemented using HTML, CSS3, Angular 6 and Angular Material for responsive design
-- Created customizable airline framework generating millions in revenue
-- Implemented LightStreamer for real-time updates
+- Developed on a framework so that project is customizable for any airlines
+  - This helped Delta to sell this product for several airlines and increased revenue of few million dollars
+- Used LightStreamer to get real-time updates – involved in redesign of the LightStreamer framework to support the configurable pubSub framework
-- Utilized IBM eXtreme Scale for scalable in-memory data grid
+- Used IBM Extreme Scale object grids as persistence layer – a scalable in-memory data grid with partitions and replicas
-- Designed business services using Spring Framework
+- Designed and developed Business Services using Spring Framework (Dependency Injection) and Template Design Patterns
-- Practiced Test-Driven Development in Agile environment
+- Attend daily Agile sprint calls and to provide the day-to-day updates
+- Attend Sprint Grooming and planning ceremony to update the backlog
+- Used Test Driven Development (TDD) as part of agile process
-- Developed front-end using Angular 6 and NgRx
+- Developed front-end pages using Angular 6 and NgRx
-- Created REST API web services
+- Wrote REST API Web-services to expose the business methods to external services

-### Technologies:
-- Java (JDK 8)
-- Angular 6
-- NgRx
-- SASS
-- Spring Boot
-- IBM eXtreme Scale
-- Jenkins
-- Tibco JMS
-- SonarQube
+- Used VersionOne to update the story progress

+**Technologies:** JDK 8, Angular 6, NgRx, SASS, GIT, Spring Boot, RESTWebServices, Swagger, MicroServices, Enterprise SOA, JAX WS, IBM eXtremeScale, Jenkins, TibcoJMS, SONAR QUBE

+---

-## Senior Software Engineer at Hexaware Technologies
+## Senior Software Engineer
-*April 2013 - July 2016*
+**Hexaware Technologies** | *April 2013 - July 2016*

 **Client:** Delta Airlines (Atlanta, Georgia)
 **Project:** Axis Product Stabilization Support

+Extension of the developed AXIS project carrying out minor/major enhancements, fixing bugs, preventive maintenance and corrective maintenance for product stabilization.

-### Role & Responsibilities:
+### Role & Responsibility:
-- Developed reusable components reducing development time
+- Developed several reusable components which reduced many development hours in project
-- Implemented Google Web Toolkit (GWT) framework
+- Developing the application based on the design adhering to Google Web Toolkit (GWT) framework
-- Managed defect analysis and resolution
+- Analyzing and fixing the defects on time with proper impact analysis and unit testing
+- Executed sanity scripts before every delivery to ensure there is no regression
+- Handled Production Support calls and responded to the information requested by the client
-- Handled production support and GUI compatibility
+- Independently handled GUI and browser compatibility issues
+- Involved in Build management activities and ensured on-time delivery
-- Coordinated build management and project security
+- Involved as the project security coordinator
+- Involved in sending weekly status and monthly status reports
-- Mentored team members and conducted peer reviews
+- Mentored the team members and provided necessary support and guidance to the team members on their delivery and in all aspects

-### Technologies:
-- Java (JDK 1.6)
-- Google Web Toolkit (GWT 2.4)
-- IBM WebSphere
-- Enterprise SOA
-- JUnit 4
-- IBM Rational Clear Case
+- Conducting Peer reviews and Independent Testing
+- Attending weekly status meeting with the client

+**Technologies:** JDK 1.6, Google Web Toolkit (GWT 2.4), IBM WebSphere, Enterprise SOA, JUNIT4, IBM Rational Clear Case Remote Client, CheckStyle, ANT, Eclipse IDE

+---

-## Senior Software Engineer at Hexaware Technologies
+## Senior Software Engineer
-*February 2010 - April 2013*
+**Hexaware Technologies** | *February 2010 - April 2013*

 **Client:** Delta Airlines (Atlanta, Georgia)
-**Project:** AXIS Re-platform CMS
+**Project:** AXIS – Re-platform CMS

-### Role & Responsibilities:
-- Participated in rewriting Customer Management System
+Delta re-wrote the current Customer Management System (CMS) and renamed it "Axis".
+Developed to eliminate manual processes, automation inconsistencies between working groups, toggling between systems, duplication of training material and processes, while reducing handling time and improving customers overall experiences.

+### Key Achievements:
+- Contributed to new user interface development
-- Developed streamlined call flow processes
+- Streamlined call flow processes
-- Implemented SOA services integration
+- Provided structure yet enabled flexibility for agents to service customers effectively
+- Minimized manual work processes
-- Enhanced customer experience through improved agent interface
+- Enhanced customer experience by providing agents high-value customer information
-- Reduced manual processes and improved automation

-### Technologies:
-- Java (JDK 1.6)
-- Google Web Toolkit (GWT 2.4)
-- IBM WebSphere
-- Enterprise SOA
+- Total utilization of SOA services
-- JUnit 4
-- Eclipse
+- Single user interface to multiple applications

+**Technologies:** JDK 1.6, Google Web Toolkit (GWT 2.4), IBM WebSphere, Enterprise SOA, JUNIT4, IBM Rational Clear Case Remote Client, CheckStyle, ANT, Eclipse

 ---

-## Summary
+## Career Progression Summary
-With over 13 years of client-facing experience in the IT sector, I am a seasoned Technical Architect with expertise in modern cloud technologies, microservices architecture, and full-stack development.
-Proven track record of leading development teams and delivering high-value solutions for major enterprises including JP Morgan Chase and Delta Airlines.
+**13+ years of experience** progressing from Senior Software Engineer → System Analyst → Technical Architect, with extensive client-facing experience primarily with Delta Airlines and now JP Morgan Chase.